offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 Bambu Studio/Object Infill_TOPIC
 ```

-A modifier part is an object that gets combined with an existing set of models (same assembly), but it's purpose is to modify properties of specific areas of existing models.
+A modifier part is an object that gets combined with an existing set of models (same assembly_BS), but it's purpose is to modify properties of specific areas of existing models.
 Any region of the existing models that intersect with the modifier part have the modifier part's properties applied.

 ![Bambu Studio Prepare screen modifier part example](bambu_studio_prepare_modifier_part_example.png) ![Bambu Studio Preview screen modifier part example](bambu_studio_preview_modifier_part_example.png)

 To add a modifier part, right-click on an object to open the context-menu and navigate to **Add modifier** and select either a primitive or **Load...** to import a model.
-The modifier part will be placed under an assembly along with the parts of the original object.
+The modifier part will be placed under an assembly_BS along with the parts of the original object.

 As shown in the screenshots above, modifier parts appear gold when viewed in the **Prepare** screen and can be manipulated just like any other model.
 However, in the **Preview** screen, any region of the existing models that intersect with the modifier part have their properties changed to that of the modifier part (e.g., change filament color or apply fuzzy skin).